 The European Union wants to import more liquefied natural gas, LNG, from the United States, and they're going to be a very, very big buyer.

-So they'll be able to diversify their energy supply, which they want very much to do, and we have plenty of it.
+We're going to make it much easier for them, but they're going to be a massive buyer of LNG, so they'll be able to diversify their energy supply, which they want very much to do, and we have plenty of it.

-Thirdly, we agreed today to launch a close dialogue on standards in order to ease trade, reduce bureaucratic obstacles, And slash costs dramatically.
+Thirdly, we agreed today to launch a close dialogue on standards in order to ease trade, reduce bureaucratic obstacles, and slash costs dramatically.

-I can say from the standpoint of the United States, we've never done this well, but we're going to do a lot better after we do this deal and other deals that we're currently working on.
+We've never done like we're doing, I can say from the standpoint of the United States, we've never done this well, but we're going to do a lot better after we do this deal and other deals that we're currently working on.

 Likewise, the European Union is going to do better, stronger, bigger.